Krande/code-aster-copy/conda/conda_win_compilation.md

 # Conda Windows Compilation

+You'll need to install MSVC toolchain,

+for example by doing `winget install --id=Microsoft.VisualStudio.2022.BuildTools  -e` and add c++ desktop development, and specify the MSVC c++ 14.38 SDK for x86 type processors.

 In order to compile Code Aster using conda dependencies for windows, you need to perform the following steps:
 1. Install conda `call conda\install_conda.bat`
 2. Install Intel Fortran OneAPI 2024.0 compiler `call conda\install_ifx.bat`